como-crear-un-proyecto-de-cpp-con-visual-studio-code

 From VSCode

-To launch our code from Visual Studio Code, we press F5.
+To launch our code from Visual Studio Code, press F5.
 The first time, a dropdown will appear to choose the debugger.

 vscode-gdb